-ormed in London, England in 1977 Praying Mantis was at the forefront of the NWOBHM format.
-The original line-up consisted of Tino "Troy" Neophytou (guitar/vocals), Robert Angelo (guitar), Tino's brother Chris "Troy" Neophytou (bass/vocals) and Mick Ransome (drums).
+ormed in London, England in 1977 Praying Mantis was at the forefront of the NWOBHM format despite forming long before that movement took foot.
+The original line-up consisted of founding brothers Tino "Troy" Neophytou (guitar/vocals) and Chris "Troy" Neophytou (bass/vocals) while in college, with Robert Angelo (guitar) and Mick Ransome (drums) joining soon after.

-Another line-up change was conducted with Carroll being replaced with ex-Grand Prix vocalist Bernie Shaw with keyboard player Jon Bavin joining to produce only a single track for a mid 1980s compilation album, after which the band slowly metamorphosized into Stratus, an act who specialized in melodic rock and featured ex-Iron Maiden drummer Clive Burr amongst its membership for a period.
+Another line-up change was conducted with Carroll being replaced with ex-Grand Prix vocalist Bernie Shaw, and keyboard player Jon Bavin joining to produce only a single track for a mid 1980s compilation album, after which the band slowly metamorphosed into Stratus, an act who specialized in melodic rock and featured ex-Iron Maiden drummer Clive Burr among its membership for a period.

 See Less... ⏫